 An employer may not discharge, threaten to discharge, penalize, intimidate or coerce any employee who receives and/or responds to a jury summons or who serves on a jury.
 Illinois Stat.
 705 ILCS 305/4.1

-Illinois law allows every employee who is entitled, after giving notice, to two (2) hours off work, provided that the mployee’s working hours begin less than two (2) hours after the opening of the polls and end less than two (2) hours before the closing of the polls.
-Illinois Stat.
-10 ILCS 5/17-15
+Illinois law requires employers to allow employee to take paid voting leave for up to two (2) hours if the employee’s working hours begin less than two (2) hours after the opening of the polls and end less than two (2) hours before the closing of the polls.
+Employers may specify the hours from which the employees may be absent to vote but cannot penalize employees for lawfully choosing to take voting leave.

 Illinois law does not require employers to provide employees bereavement leave or leave to attend funerals.
 Bereavement leave is leave that is taken by an employee due to the death of another individual, usually a close relative.
 Employers may choose to provide bereavement leave and may be required to comply with any bereavement policy or practice they maintain.